alexkalergis/Design-and-evaluation-of-a-navigation-app/README.md

 ---

-**Project Overview: myNavigation Application Design**
+### Project Overview

-The objective of this project is to design the myNavigation application using the PACT model.
+The goal of this project is to design the myNavigation application using the PACT model.
 The design process entails a comprehensive analysis of potential users, identification of usage scenarios, and the creation of patterns to guide the application's development.

 ### Design Process: